EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Uganda UNPS/Uganda UNPS Wave 2/readme.md

 ## Prerequisites
 * Download the raw data from [https://microdata.worldbank.org/index.php/catalog/3557](https://microdata.worldbank.org/index.php/catalog/2166)
 * Extract the files to the "Raw DTA Files" folder in the cloned directory
-* Update the paths on lines 131 and 136-139 with the correct paths to the raw data and output files.
+* Update the paths on lines 171-174 with the correct paths to the raw data and output files.

 ## Table of Contents
 ### Globals